Julian Koenig

 Julian Norman Koenig (/ˈkeɪnɪg/; April 22, 1921 – June 12, 2014) was an American copywriter.
 He was inducted into The One Club Creative Hall of Fame in 1966.
+Koenig worked on advertising campaigns for companies including for Timex ("Timex: It takes a licking and keeps on ticking") and Volkswagen ("Think Small" and "Lemon").
+In 1960, he founded the advertising agency PKL with Frederic Papert and George Lois.
+Koenig was also involved in the establishment and naming of Earth Day.

 Early life and education

 Koenig was born to a Jewish family in Manhattan, New York City, the son of Minna (Harlib) and Morris Koenig.
 He was from a family of lawyers and judges.
 He studied at Dartmouth College and briefly at Columbia Law School.
 Before finishing law school he dropped out to write a novel and later found his way into the advertising industry.
 Koenig served four years in the United States Army Air Forces, 1942–1946.
 In 1946, Julian became half owner of a semi-pro baseball team, the Yonkers Indians, with his friend, writer Eliot Asinof.
 The team went bankrupt during its second season under their ownership, in part because there were no women's bathrooms at the Indians' ball park.
 Julian Koenig's older brother was Lester Koenig, a screenwriter, film producer, and the founder of the jazz record label, Contemporary Records.